6 Ways Consumers are Ready for Connected Packaging Solutions

 5. Consumers Find Home Inventory Management Useful

-One of the most exciting aspects of connected packaging is that it can transform the user experience beyond purchase and use, linking up with smart home ecosystems to provide consumers with more information.
+One of the most exciting aspects of smart packaging is that it can transform the user experience beyond purchase and use, linking up with smart home ecosystems to provide consumers with more information.

 An overwhelming majority of participants in the Jabil survey say they have mistakenly bought things they’ve already owned in the past.
-Nearly four in 10 say they do this on a monthly basis.
-That’s why 92% say they would find a live list of what they own useful when they are out shopping.
-More than six in 10 participants say they would prefer an app that tracks the items they use most frequently.
+Nearly five in 10 say they do this on a monthly basis.
+That’s why 94% say they would find a live list of what they own useful when they are out shopping.
+Nearly six in 10 participants say they would prefer an app that tracks the items they use most frequently.

 6. Consumers Understand that User Data Helps Create Better Products

-Connected packaging ecosystems are creating invaluable opportunities for FMCG brands to understand the context and details of both product use and consumer lifestyles.
+Connected packaging ecosystems are creating invaluable opportunities for CPG brands to understand the context and details of both product use and consumer lifestyles.
 Of course, all the roads lead to data and consumers understand that.
-In fact, 91% of consumers understand that use data helps brands create better products.
+In fact, 90% of consumers understand that use data helps brands create better products.

-The future is wide open for the possibilities of digital packaging.
-What it allows, fundamentally, is the delivery of content and the creation of a direct relationship between the brand and consumer—something none of us had really had the capability to provide before.
+The future of packaging is wide open with possibilities.
+What it allows, fundamentally, is the delivery of content and the creation of a direct relationship between the brand and consumer—something none of us had really had the capability to provide before—that increases consumer engagement.

-FMCG brands are aware of this shift and interested in responding to it accordingly.
+CPG brands are aware of this shift and interested in responding to it accordingly.
 They are interested in delivering new and enhanced customer experiences.
 But the challenge at this stage is the convergence between packaged goods and technology.
-The opportunity of transforming packaged goods to deliver more value than ever before—to weave them into the fabric of everyday life so they are indistinguishable from it—now, that’s priceless.
+The opportunity of transforming packaged goods to deliver more value than ever before with a connected packaging solution—to weave them into the fabric of everyday life so they are indistinguishable from it—now, that’s priceless.

 Insights from over 1,000 U.S. consumers on their perceptions and attitudes on connected packaging, subscription services, auto-replenishment, data privacy and more.